elixir-crawly/crawly/docs/README.md

 default: "/tmp"

-Defines the path where items are stored on the filesystem.
-This setting is used by Crawly.DataStorageWorker process.
+Defines the path where items are stored in the filesystem.
+This setting is used by the Crawly.DataStorageWorker process.

 ### user_agents :: list()

 default: ["Crawly Bot 1.0"]

 Defines a user agent string for Crawly requests.
-This setting is used by `Crawly.Middlewares.UserAgent` middleware.
-In case if the list has more than one item, all requests will be executed with a randomly picked (from the supplied list) user agent string.
+This setting is used by the `Crawly.Middlewares.UserAgent` middleware.
+When the list has more than one item, all requests will be executed, each with a user agent string chosen randomly from the supplied list.

 ### item :: [atom()]

 default: []

 Defines a list of required fields for the item.
-In case if all default fields are not added to the following item (or if the values of required fields are "" or nil) the item will be dropped.
-This setting is used by ` Crawly.Pipelines.Validate` pipeline
+When none of the default fields are added to the following item (or if the values of required fields are "" or nil), the item will be dropped.
+This setting is used by the `Crawly.Pipelines.Validate` pipeline

 ### item_id :: atom()

 default: nil

-Defines a field which will be used in order to identify if product is duplicate or not.
-In most of the ecommerce websites the desired id field is SKU.
-This setting is used in `Crawly.Pipelines.DuplicatesFilter` pipeline.
-If unset the related middleware is effectively disabled.
+Defines a field which will be used in order to identify if an item is a duplicate or not.
+In most of the ecommerce websites the desired id field is the SKU.
+This setting is used in the `Crawly.Pipelines.DuplicatesFilter` pipeline.
+If unset, the related middleware is effectively disabled.

 ### pipelines :: [module()]

 default: []

-Defines a list of pipelines responsible for pre processing all scraped items.
+Defines a list of pipelines responsible for pre processing all the scraped items.
 All items not passing any of the pipelines are dropped.
-If unset all items are stored without any modifications.
+If unset, all items are stored without any modifications.

 Example configuration of item pipelines:
 ```